Letter of Recommendation Template

 Character Reference Letter for Court

-A Character Reference Letter for Court is a type of recommendation letter used during trials.
-Their goal is to provide insight into the morals, values, and other qualities of a person undergoing court proceedings.
+A Character Reference Letter for Court is used in trials to show the morals, values, and qualities of someone in court proceedings.

 This kind of legal form helps judges and juries evaluate who the accused is.
 Typically, a Character Reference Letter for Court is written by a friend, a family member, or a co-worker.